kgdunn/pid-book/preface/index.rst

 	This book is unusual in that it is not available from a publisher.
 You may download it electronically, use it for yourself, or share it with anyone.

-	The copyright to the book is held by ConnectMV, Inc. but it is licensed to you under the permissive `Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) <http://creativecommons.org/licenses/by-sa/3.0/>`_  license.
+	The copyright to the book is held by Kevin Dunn, but it is licensed to you under the permissive `Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) <http://creativecommons.org/licenses/by-sa/3.0/>`_  license.

 	In particular, you are free :